 Congratulations to those students who were selected to attend the Center for Information Technology (CIT) and be a part of the CIT Class of 2022.
 We are very excited to have you join us.

 All Current HCPS students must accept or decline offers through the Specialty Center Portal.
-Non-HCPS students should respond to the email received to accept or decline the offer.
+Non-HCPS students should respond via ZippSlip to accept or decline the offer.

 Please note that final acceptance to the CIT requires completion of Algebra I with a minimum grade of 93.0 for those presently enrolled in Algebra I. Students who are in other math courses must complete their current math course with a minimum grade of 85.0 for the year end average.

-Here is important information that you need to know and there are several forms that must be completed and returned to finalize your registration for this fall.
+An email was sent to the parent/guardian of each selected student.
+The email contains very important information and the forms that are to be completed and returned to finalize your registration for this fall.

-All students must complete the following forms and return them to Deep Run.
-Completed forms must either be returned to Deep Run before 4:00 p.m. on March 24th or must be brought to the registration meeting at Deep Run on March 30, 2017 at 6:00 p.m.
+All students must complete the forms and return them to Deep Run.
+Completed forms must either be returned to Deep Run before 4:00 p.m. on March 23rd or must be brought to the registration meeting at Deep Run on March 27, 2018 at 5:30 p.m.

-All students who are not currently attending an HCPS middle school must attend the registration meeting on March 30th.
+All students who are not currently attending an HCPS middle school must attend the registration meeting on March 27th.
 HCPS requires specific information be provided in order to register a student.
-Please refer to this handout and bring all required information to the meeting on March 30th.
+Please refer to the attachment in the email and bring all required information to the meeting on March 27th.
 Registration cannot be completed without all proper documentation.